LemonAppDev/konsist-documentation/help/contributing.md

 {% endtab %}
 {% endtabs %}

-Now build scripts will use the local repository to resolve dependencies, however, the version of Konsist has to be updated to the `SNAPSHOT` version of the newly published artifact eg.
+Now build scripts will use the local repository to resolve dependencies, however, the version of Konsist has to be updated to the `SNAPSHOT` version of the newly published artifact e.g.

 `com.lemonappdev:konsist:0.12.0-SNAPSHOT`